Dual Enrollment

 Attend an Enrollment Workshop

 Students will register for their Dual Enrollment class by visiting their student portal where they can access the Student Success Link (SSL).
 Inside the SSL, students will select “College Connection Form.”
-Following the steps in the form, students will register for their desired courses and obtain parent consent.-
+Following the steps in the form, students will register for their desired courses and obtain parent approval.
+All students will receive a paper form (below) as an additional option to the digital approval.

 Considerations